HigherOrderCO/Kind/DOCUMENTATION.md

 });
 ```

-It allows us to test our implementatio of `mul2` by checking if the invariant
+It allows us to test our implementation of `mul2` by checking if the invariant
 that `n * 2` is equal to `n + n` holds for specific values of `n`.
 The problem
 with this approach is that it only gives us partial confidence.
 No matter how
 many tests we write, there could be still some input which causes our function